megalut/megalut/runs/great3/README.md

     - description of the simulations, galaxy parameter distributions

   - run_21_sim.py
-    - the structures and sizes of the datasets to be simulated
+  	Hardcoded in this script are the descriptions of the structures and sizes of the datasets to be simulated, i.e.
+	the definition of the "simnames".

   - mlconfig/
-  	- Configurations for the machine learning with Tenbilac
+  	Files in here are configurations for the machine learning with Tenbilac.